mosn/holmes/readme.md

 * WithTextDump() means not in binary mode, so it's text mode profiles
 * WithGoroutineDump(10, 25, 2000) means dump will happen when current_goroutine_num > 10 &&
   current_goroutine_num > 125% * previous_average_goroutine_num or current_goroutine_num > 2000.
+* WithGoroutineNumberMax(100*1000) means when current goroutines number is greater 100k, holmes would not dump goroutine profile.
+Cuz if goroutine num is huge, e.g, 100k goroutine dump will also become a heavy action: stw && stack dump

 ### dump cpu profile when cpu load spikes

 ```go